ProteinsWebTeam/interpro-docs/docs/homepage.rst

 Search
 ******

-The search section shows a multifunctional a search component.
-The tabs above the text entry area allow selection of one of the three types of search supported by InterPro.
-More details about searching are shown on the :doc:`/searchpage`.
+The search section shows a multifunctional search component.
+The tabs above the text entry area allows the selection of one of the three types of search supported by InterPro.
+More details about searching are available on the :doc:`/searchpage`.

 .. image:: images/homepage/homepage_search.png
   :alt: Homepage search component